Raiders of the Lost Ark: Filming

 Tunisia was used to portray Egypt.
 Spielberg described this phase as one of his worst filming experiences: the temperature was often over 130 F, and over 150 crew members became sick with amoebic dysentery from the local food.
 Spielberg was one of the few to remain healthy because he ate food and water he brought from England.
 Lucas also suffered a severe sunburn and facial swelling.
 The Cairo village was filmed in the city of Kairouan.
 A day of filming was lost there because over 300 TV antennas had to be removed from the surrounding houses.
 Budget constraints affected Spielberg's desire to have 2,000 extras as diggers; he had to settle for 600.
 Stuntman Terry Richards, who portrayed the swordsman nonchalantly dispatched by Jones, spent weeks practicing sword skills for an extended fight scene.
 Ford was unable to perform for long periods while suffering from dysentery, and it was decided to shorten the fight scene significantly.
 The Sidi Bouhlel canyon near the city of Tozeur is where a rocket launcher-equipped Jones confronts the Nazis for the Ark.
 Lucas had used the canyon in Star Wars to portray the planet Tatooine.
 During the scene, a fly crawled onto Freeman's lip during his dialogue, but he continued to deliver his lines.
 Although it appeared to be eaten, Freeman clarified it flew away.

-In late September, filming moved to Hawaii for exterior shots for the film's Peruvian opening.
+In late September, filming moved to Hawaii for exterior shots required for the film's opening scenes set in Peru.
 The Paramount logo dissolving into a natural mountain was an improvisation by Spielberg based on his own childhood habit of doing the same while making films; the mountain is Kalalea Mountain on the island of Kauaʻi.
-Though the scene appears to be a single location, it was shot across 10 areas in Hawaii, including the Huleia National Wildlife Refuge.
-It was originally more elaborate and longer, featuring an added betrayal by one of Jones' guides, resulting in a fight, and it had more dialogue; this was deemed unnecessary and removed for a tighter paced sequence.
-The cave's exterior was considered a perfect location, though a nearby pool was a mosquito breeding ground; even with anti-mosquito equipment the crew was bitten.
-The donkeys used for the trek suffered lameness.
-It was difficult to find replacements, and eventually, a pair of grey donkeys were painted brown with colored hairspray and flown by helicopter to the Nā Pali Coast State Park to finish the scene.
+Ten locations were used across Hawaii, including the Huleia National Wildlife Refuge.
+Originally, the opening sequence was longer and more elaborate, featuring more dialogue and Jones fighting a guide who betrayed him; this was all removed for tighter pacing.
+Although the cave exterior was considered a perfect location, a nearby pool was a mosquito breeding ground; all the crew got bitten despite anti-mosquito equipment.
+The brown donkeys used for the trek suffered lameness.
+As replacements could not be sourced locally, a pair of gray donkeys were dyed brown with colored hairspray and flown by helicopter to the Nā Pali Coast State Park to finish the scene.